-Protect the landscape character, values, sensitivities, focal points and views in the plan area, including those identified in the Galway County Development Plan, included in the Landscape Character Assessment for County Galway, (Headford Castle, St. Mary's Church) as shown on Map 2 - Specific Objectives.
+Protect the landscape character, values, sensitivities, focal points and views in the plan area, including those identified in the Galway County Development Plan, included in the Landscape Character Assessment for County Galway, (Headford Castle, St. Mary's Church) as shown on Map 2

+- Specific Objectives.

-- a) Ensure that new developments are responsive to the high and special sensitivity landscapes within the plan area, visually vulnerable areas, elevated areas or locally important villagescape contexts. - b) Require Visual Impact Assessment for developments with potential to impact on areas of significant landscape character, value or sensitivity, including both urban and natural features, such as historic buildings/structures, as appropriate. - c) Prohibit development that will block or interfere with a significant view or prospect.
+- b) Require Visual Impact Assessment for developments with potential to impact on areas of significant landscape character, value or sensitivity, including both urban and natural features, such as historic buildings/structures, as appropriate. - c) Prohibit development that will block or interfere with a significant view or prospect.
 Where it is considered that a development may impact on views or prospects, have regard to the significance of any such impact and any appropriate mitigation measures that should be incorporated.